logzio/logz-docs/_source/user-guide/distributed-tracing/service-performance-monitoring-setup.md

 #### Check Logz.io for your metrics

-Give your metrics some time reach and render from your system to Logz.io, then navigate to **[Tracing](https://app.logz.io/#/dashboard/jaeger/) > [Monitor](https://app.logz.io/#/dashboard/jaeger/monitor)** to view the aggregated metrics for your services and operations.
+Give your metrics some time to reach and render from your system to Logz.io, then navigate to **[Tracing](https://app.logz.io/#/dashboard/jaeger/) > [Monitor](https://app.logz.io/#/dashboard/jaeger/monitor)** to view the aggregated metrics for your services and operations.

 </div>